MalinYamato/chat/README.md

 No database!
 I have a file based database solution where I store data as serialized JSON, pictures, IMs and vids using directory structures.
 For me to see all files on disk where I may redesign with ease as well as the speed to implement a write through cache for persistence are major factors behind my decision not to fall for the hype in getting a fancy MYSql or Postgre just because I can or to show off that I have.
-The file based solution also makes it easer to scale and handle safe persistence with coroutines using threads (go routines) without much the need of too much work wrt mutexes and syncs in the design.
-And, it will be easer to just dump the s/w onto a server, chmod directories and hit run without waiting for the elephant to sit and serve, the DB.
+The file based solution also makes it easer to scale and handle safe persistence with coroutines using threads (go routines) without much efforts to protect critical regions and syncs.
+Also, it will be easer to just dump the s/w onto a server, chmod directories and hit run without waiting for the elephant to sit and serve, the DB.